-Initial: The initial recertification cycle for newly credentialed certificants (first credential obtained) begins the day the exam is passed and ends two years later.
+Initial Recertification Cycle: The initial recertification cycle for newly credentialed certificants (first credential obtained) begins the day the exam is passed and ends two years later.
 A credential is awarded when a candidate:

 - Passes the certification examination, OR - Passes the certification examination AND has successfully completed the academic requirements of an HIIM program accredited by CAHIIM (for RHIA and RHIT testing candidates).
-The academic prerequisite is confirmed when an official transcript is submitted and approved. - Initial for RHIT or RHIA Early Testing Candidates: The initial recertification cycle for RHIT or RHIA early testers will begin once official transcripts have been approved.
-Early test takers will have up to one (1) year after the exam is passed to submit an official transcript.
-If transcripts are not submitted within the timeframe stated, the exam will have to be re-taken and passed.
+The academic prerequisite is con- firmed when an official transcript is submitted and approved. - Initial for RHIT or RHIA Early Testing Candidates: The initial recertification cycle for RHIT or RHIA early testers will begin once official transcripts have been approved.
+Early test takers will have up to one (1) year after the exam is passed to submit their official transcript.
+If transcripts are not submitted within that timeframe, the exam will have to be re-taken and passed.